mfornace/nupack-docs-dev/sources/utilities.md

 ```

-If there is more than one MFE stacking state, the algorithm returns a list of the corresponding MFE proxy secondary structures, each with the free energy of the MFE proxy secondary structure and the (same) free energy of the MFE stacking state.
+If there is more than one MFE stacking state, the algorithm returns a list of the corresponding MFE proxy secondary structures, each with the free energy of the MFE proxy secondary structure and the (same) free energy of the MFE stacking state. `mfe` also accepts the optional keywords `max_subopt_count` (default `100000`) and `indistinguishable_search` (default `False`).
+See the corresponding [analysis options](analysis.md#job-options) for their definitions.

 ---